Margit Slachta: Biography

-Born in Kassa, Hungary, in 1884, at a young age Margit and her parents left to live in the United States for a brief period. upon their return to Hungary, Margit trained at a Catholic school in Budapest as a French and German language teacher.
+Born in Kassa, Abaúj-Torna County, Hungary, in 1884, at a young age Margit and her parents left to live in the United States for a brief period. upon their return to Hungary, Margit trained at a Catholic school in Budapest as a French and German language teacher.

 A champion of human rights, she formed the Union of Catholic Women, an organization to promote the female franchise in Hungary, and in 1920 became the first woman to be elected to the Hungarian diet.

 In 1908 Slachta joined a religious community, the Society of the Social Mission.
 In 1923 she founded the Sisters of Social Service.
 The Social Sisters were well known throughout Hungary for nursing, midwifery, and orphanage services.
 The community opened professional schools for social work in Budapest and Cluj.
 Some students joined the religious community, others joined an affiliated lay association.

 The first anti-Jewish laws were passed in Hungary in 1938, and from that time on, Slachta published articles opposing anti-Jewish measures in her newspaper, Voice of the Spirit.
 In 1943 the government suppressed her newspaper, but Slachta continued to publish it "underground".